github/opensource.guide/_articles/how-to-contribute.md

 A typical open source project has the following types of people:

-* **Author:** The person/s or organization that created the project
+* **Author:** The person/s or organization that created the project.
-* **Owner:** The person/s who has administrative ownership over the organization or repository (not always the same as the original author)
+* **Owner:** The person/s who has administrative ownership over the organization or repository (not always the same as the original author).
 * **Maintainers:** Contributors who are responsible for driving the vision and managing the organizational aspects of the project.
-(They may also be authors or owners of the project.)
+(They may also be authors or owners of the project.).
 * **Contributors:** Everyone who has contributed something back to the project.
 * **Community Members:** People who use the project.
 They might be active in conversations or express their opinion on the project's direction.